aaron-15/TLC-data-hack/README.md

 Literature review of the taxi-dataset analysis shows that taxi data has been used in prediction of unment demand.
 (NYU-CUSP Capstone) https://medium.com/@NYCTLC/students-use-tlc-data-to-study-unmet-taxi-demand-and-find-ideal-spots-for-taxi-relief-stands-644e40ebe11a

 The taxi dataset is used to predict the taxi trip duration from the taxi data.
 The notebook shows an implementation of a predictive model.

+Credits: Vishwajeet Shelar for this contribution towards this analysis